 Joint or locomotion problems:

 Extra pounds put added stress on joints, bones, ligaments and muscles.
 Conditions such as arthritis, hip dysplasia, disk disease, and ligament ruptures (cruciate) may be caused or aggravated by obesity.

 Extra body tissue means their heart and lungs have to work harder to provide adequate oxygen and circulation.
 Extra fat in the chest cavity and around the heart muscle decrease the efficiency of the heart and lungs.

 Just like in people, diabetes is much more common in obese animals.
 Also hypothyroidism is more prevalent in obese animals.

 Liver function often declines as a result of too much fat getting into the liver.
 Obese cats sometimes stop eating due to a potentially fatal condition called hepatic lipidosis.

 The insulating properties of fat make obese animals more prone to develop heat stroke.

-Rolls of skin built up by fat deposits often rub against each other and cause chronic skin infections especially in the anal and vulvular regions.
+Rolls of skin built up by fat deposits often rub against each other and cause chronic skin infections, especially in the anal and valvular regions.
 Obese cats cannot reach many parts of their body when grooming.